 Spring in Germany is full of annual festivals and holidays, plus signs of a country re-awakening.

 The first of May is a major holiday with celebrations in the north and the south appearing quite different.
-Erster Mai in places like Berlin and Hamburg are all about labor rights and involve protest as well as partying.
-Berlin's Erster Mai centers on the colorful neighborhood of Kreuzberg.
+Erster Mai in Berlin and Hamburg are all about labor rights and involve protest as well as partying.
+Berlin's events centers on the colorful neighborhood of Kreuzberg.
 What were once violent disruptions of clashes between citizens and police have mostly been tamed into a festival of food stalls and live music stages.
-In the south such as the region of Bavaria, visions of may poles (maibaum), dancing, and liters of beer are much more appropriate.
+In the south such as the region of Bavaria, visions of may poles (maibaum), dancing, and liters of beer are much more accurate.

 This is also the time of year when Germans favorite vegetable, spargel (white asparagus), begins to make an appearance.
 "The "King of Vegetables" can be found by late March with many festivals heralding its arrival.